ronakupadhyaya/Horizons-week-03/day5/horizonstarter-ajax/README.md

 If you need more of a challenge in this project, add the following:

-- Add more project filters, e.g.:
+- More project filters, e.g.:
   - Filter by user
   - Filter by category
-- Add search by project title or description
+- Search by project title or description
 - Allow multiple filters to be combined
 - Allow projects to be sorted:
   - Sort by user